DPMC was formed as a result of a report that recommended establishing structures to provide two separate streams of advice to the Prime Minister.

 These streams were a new government department to supply impartial, high quality advice and support to the Prime Minister and Cabinet (DPMC); and a Prime Minister's Private Office (which is not part of DPMC), to provide personal support and media services, and advice of a party political nature.

 DPMC was established on 1 January 1990.
 Government House was included in the scope of the department in August 1990, after a review of the Governor-General’s support requirements.
 The External Assessments Bureau (now called the National Assessments Bureau) became part of DPMC on 1 July 1991.

-The Ministry of Civil Defence and Emergency Management became a business unit within DPMC in April 2014.
+The National Emergency Management Agency became a business unit within DPMC in April 2014.